pierre-rouleau/pel/doc/emacs-startup-time.rst

 - a separate directory, the PEL Utils directory (normally in ``~/.emacs.d/utils``) that stores Emacs Lisp files that are not Elpa packages
-- **pel-init** that controls installation and checks what must be activated as requested by the set of ``pel-use-`` user-options,
+- the **pel-init** function that controls installation and checks what must be activated as requested by the set of ``pel-use-`` user-options,

   - the PEL installation and activation logic attempts to delay activation as late as possible to ensure that the user pays in time for a feature only when that feature is first required.

-- **pel-cleanup** that removes what is currently not used but installed.
+- the **pel-cleanup** command that removes what is currently not used but installed, only keeping what is absolutely necessary.

 I originally started measuring the startup with the benchmark-init package.
 As